0x53A/godot-docs/tutorials/scripting/idle_and_physics_processing.rst

 :ref:`Node._physics_process() <class_Node_private_method__physics_process>`.
 If you
 define either or both in a script, the engine will call them automatically.

+Processing happens in *tree order*, or top to bottom as seen in the editor (also known as pre-order traversal).
+This means that if the node has children, they will be processed after the parent node.

 There are two types of processing available to you:

 1. **Idle processing** allows you to run code that updates a node every frame,